 A Puyallup-based ministry that provides for persons in need of nightly shelter during cold weather.
 Local churches host on a rotation, providing shelter and meals for those in need every night from November-March.

-– At SOTH, we host the homeless every-other Saturday throughout the winter, providing a hot dinner, toiletries, sleeping accommodations, a warm breakfast, and a sack lunch to each of our guests.
+– At SOTH, we host the homeless once a month throughout the winter, providing a hot dinner, toiletries, sleeping accommodations, a warm breakfast, and a sack lunch to each of our guests.